 The Way: Jesus or Muhammad?

-3:31 Say [O Muhammad] “If you love Allah, follow me; then Allah will love you and forgive your sins.”
+3:31 Say: “If you love Allah, follow me; then Allah will love you and forgive your sins.”
 Allah is Forgiving, Merciful.

 Allah maintains that he sent messengers like Jesus all the time.
-Tiring of His instructions being misinterpreted or misunderstood, he sent His last and greatest Messenger, to whom He revealed the Koran, His final, complete, unchanging and unambiguous instructions for mankind.
-When you compare Jesus’ message to the one delivered by Muhammad you are left to wonder who got God’s instructions right, and whose example will lead you to Him.
+Tiring of His instructions being misinterpreted or misunderstood, he sent His last and greatest Messenger, to whom He revealed the Koran, His final, complete and unchanging instructions for mankind.
+When you compare Jesus’ message to the one delivered by Muhammad you are left to wonder who got God’s instructions right.

 † Jesus said that you should treat other people, Christians and non-Christians, the way you would like to be treated.

-) Muhammad said that Christians and Jews, and an obscure sect called the Sabians, were to be tolerated and remain unmolested if they paid a head-tax (the jizya) while all other unbelievers were to be put to death, on the spot, if they refused to submit to the Will of Allah, i.e. become Muslims.
+) Muhammad said that Christians and Jews, and an obscure sect called the Sabians, were to be tolerated and remain unmolested if they paid a head-tax (the jizya) while all other unbelievers were to be put to death if they refused to become Muslims.

 † Jesus said that violence should be met with non-violence (that stuff about turning the other cheek).